A132 road (England)

 The A132 road is a road in England connecting Pitsea and South Woodham Ferrers.

 Route description

 The A132 starts from a roundabout next to the A13 in Pitsea.
 From there, the route heads towards Basildon.
-After going through Basilton, the route heads northwards to an interchange with the A127.
+After going through Basildon, the route heads northwards to an interchange with the A127.
 From the interchange, the route heads north-eastwards through Wickford to a partial cloverleaf interchange with the A130.
-From there, the route continues to head north-eastwards to a roundabout in South Woodham Ferrers.
+The interchange includes two adjacent roundabouts, the northern one named Rettendon Turnpike and the southern one Hawk Hill roundabout.
+From there, the A132 continues to head north-eastwards to a roundabout in South Woodham Ferrers.